FjrREPO/hyperlane-registry/README.md

+# Nouwe Bridge

+Nouwe Bridge is a cross-chain bridging solution leveraging Open Intents and Hyperlane.
+It enables seamless interoperability between blockchains, allowing users to transfer assets and data across different networks efficiently.

-# Hyperlane Registry
+## Hyperlane Registry

-A collection of configs, artifacts, and schemas for Hyperlane.
-See the [documentation](https://docs.hyperlane.xyz/docs/reference/registries) for more information.
+This repository includes configurations, artifacts, and schemas related to Hyperlane.
+See the [Hyperlane documentation](https://docs.hyperlane.xyz/docs/reference/registries) for more information.

-## Contents

-### Chains
+### Supported Chains

-A list of chains and the relevant information that Hyperlane utilities and apps will require to interact with chains.
-Structured as a folder for each chain.
-Each folder should contain a `metadata.yaml`, `addresses.yaml`, and a `logo.svg` file.
+Nouwe Bridge integrates with multiple blockchains via Hyperlane.
+Recently, the `cappucinotestnet` chain was successfully added to the Hyperlane registry, allowing it to participate in cross-chain interactions.

+Each supported chain is structured as a folder containing:
+- `metadata.yaml`
+- `addresses.yaml`
+- `logo.svg`

 ### Deployments

 #### Core

-Configs and artifacts for [Hyperlane Core Contract](https://docs.hyperlane.xyz/docs/deploy/deploy-hyperlane) deployments.
+Configurations and artifacts for [Hyperlane Core Contract](https://docs.hyperlane.xyz/docs/deploy/deploy-hyperlane) deployments.

 #### Warp
 Address artifacts for [Warp Route](https://docs.hyperlane.xyz/docs/deploy/deploy-warp-route) token deployments.

 ## Contributing

-This registry is maintained by the core Hyperlane team but community members are encouraged to add chain and deployment information here!
-See the [Contribution Guide](./CONTRIBUTING.md) for more information.
+Nouwe Bridge is open for contributions from the community.
+If you’d like to add new chains, optimize configurations, or enhance interoperability, refer to the [Contribution Guide](./CONTRIBUTING.md) for details.

+---
+For any issues or discussions, feel free to open an issue or start a discussion in the repository!